Going All-Grain: Guide to Your First Batch of All-Grain Beer

 The initial temperature after mash in depends mostly on the temperature of the strike water, the temperature of the crushed malt and the temperature of your mash vessel.
 There are equations that can help you calculate the temperature of your strike water, but most homebrewers "solve" this problem by using a generic recommendation and refining it with trial and error.
 One generic recommendation works fairly well if your grain and equipment are in the vicinity of "room temperature," and you use a mash thickness between 1.25 and 1.375 qts./lb.
 (2.6-2.9 L/kg).
 This is to heat your strike water to 11 °F (6 °C) above your target mash temperature.
 This assumes no, or minimal, heat loss when transferring your water to your mash tun.

 Once you've heated the measured amount of strike water and transferred it to the mash vessel, check again to see that it's in the right range (9–10 °F/5–5.5 °C above your target).
 Then, stir your crushed grains into the strike water.
 To do this, simply add a pound or so of grain to the water, give a quick stir with your mash paddle until it dissolves and repeat until all the grain is stirred in.
 Stir the grain for 20–30 seconds, looking to even out any temperature differences and break up any clumps of dry malt sticking together.
 Then, take the temperature and place the lid on your mash tun to conserve heat.
 Record the volume of the strike water, its temperature in your mash tun just prior to mashing in and the initial mash temperature.
+After several attempts, you will find an average temperature difference between the strike water temperature and the mash in temperature for your system.

 Now, you let the mash sit (or rest) for awhile.
 (The recipe should specify the length of this rest; often, it's one hour.)
 During the mash rest, your goal is to hold the grain bed at a constant, uniform temperature.
 Odds are, however, you won't be able to do this.
 At a homebrew scale, the mash will lose heat over the time of the rest.
 And, the sides of the grain bed will cool off faster than the center.
 Fortunately, a small change in temperature is not going to hurt the quality of your beer.
 After your first mash, quickly take the temperature near the side of the mash vessel, and then near the center.
 Stir the mash to even out any temperature differences and take the temperature again.
 Record all three temperatures in your brewing notebook.